HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-rightservo.md

 * Setup will need to set up both wheels
 * Each of the drive methods will need to drive both wheels

+#### Testing

+Compile and upload your current sketch to the Arduino to make sure it is working correctly.
+You want to make sure that both sides are going forward as expected.